jg597b/CodeEval/Readme.md

-CodeEval
+Ruby Exercises
 ========
-Here are some of the code eval challenges that I've Finished I'll keep adding
+Here are some of the code eval and other challenges that I've Finished I'll keep adding